jfayerz/getPodcasts/readme.md

 - If you hit Choose it will then present you with a list of podcasts gleaned from the config file
 	- you choose a podcast and then it gives you the first five episodes etc.
 	- yes, n and q are still broken on this option as well
-- If you run it with the "-a" option it will simply go through the list from config and get the newest episode that it has not already downloaded from each podcast.
+- If you run it with no arguments it will simply go through the list from config and get the newest episode that it has not already downloaded from each podcast.
 	- it uses the podHistory config file in order to determine if it's already downloaded that episode (keeps the most recently downloaded url)
 	- this is what you want to use if you want to automate it since it doesn't require any further input from you